tukaya/tukaya/README.md

 - 👋 Hi, I’m @tukaya
-- 👀 I’m interested in developing high performant applications on the cloud as well as developing code analysis tools to improve our day to day life as developers.
+- 👀 I’m interested in developing highly performant applications on the cloud as well as developing code analysis tools to improve our day to day life as developers.
 - 🌱 I’m currently learning Machine Learning with Python
 - 💞️ I’m looking to collaborate on code analysis tools such as Roslyn
 - 📫 Please reach me via LinkedIn, https://www.linkedin.com/in/tubakaya/